2019 Internship Sessions

 Skills: experience in communications or media relations; experience in social media and web platforms; proven quick and thorough research and writing ability; extremely organized and detail oriented; proven capacity to multi-task in a fast-paced work environment with tight deadlines; proficient in Word, Excel and Power Point, excellent oral and written communication skills; familiar with research tools such as Vocus, LexisNexis, databases, emails and social media; graphic design, video editing, web design, photography experience would be a plus.

 There will be daily tasks such as answering and making informative phone calls, scheduling appointments, creating invoices, general office duties, and basic client correspondence.
-They will be asked to conduct research on new event trends and associated costs, both locally and nationally, as well as compilation of data into reliable working documents for department use.
+They will be asked to conduct research on new event trends and associated costs, both locally and nationally, as well as compilation of reliable working documents for department use.

 The department schedules and executes over 300 events per year – our intern will assist in client relations as well as learning event management skills while working events.
+Other tasks may include assisting with management and service of 42 bar and table, the Center’s on-site, full-service restaurant.

 Skills: previous event/hospitality experience preferred, proficient in Word, Excel and Power Point, strong customer relations skills